Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Introduction

-Similar to the neuro-symbolic approach proposed by \citet{kimura2021reinforcement} and \citet{hazra2023deep}, our method utilizes symbolic logics to represent human background knowledge (BK) about the environment in order to suggest the safe action space in each state.
-We directly reject unsafe actions based on symbolic logic representations and force the model-free DRL to take a safe action among the suggested safe actions, helping DRL to learn the safe policies and complying with the defined rules simultaneously.
-Taking the advantage of symbolic logics, DRL performs in the safety boundaries, learns safe human-like behaviors in a fast manner, and follows the rules.
-By employing intricate well-defied rules, we assist DRL in learning complex relational rules in the environment, leading to agility and better performance in different unseen environments.

-In this paper, we aim to enhance the performance of DRL in AD using a state-of-the-art approach to ensure the safety of taken actions during the exploration phase.
-We introduce a neuro-symbolic framework, called DRL with Symbolic Logics (DRLSL), by incorporating first-order logics (FOLs) into DRL, which can be an effective technique in AVs by restricting the action space to enable faster learning and complying with the safety rules.
-This approach benefits several advantages over the constraint-based \citep{achiam2017,xu2018semantic,pham2018optlayer} and existing shielding methods \citep{yang2023safe}; First, the use of symbolic logics allows for the explicit specification of safety rules, enabling precise control over the agent's behavior in different driving scenarios.
-The employment of FOLs fosters clear-cut reasoning concerning safety constraints and the range of safe actions.
+In this paper, similar to the neuro-symbolic approach proposed by \cite{kimura2021reinforcement} and \cite{hazra2023deep}, we aim to enhance the performance of DRL in AD using a state-of-the-art approach to ensure the safety of taken actions during the exploration phase.
+We introduce a neuro-symbolic framework, called DRL with Symbolic Logic (DRLSL), by incorporating first-order logic (FOL) into DRL, which can be an effective technique in AVs by restricting the action space to enable faster learning and complying with the safety rules.
+This approach benefits several advantages over previous shielding methods; First, the use of symbolic logic allows for the explicit specification of safety rules, enabling precise control over the agent's behavior in different driving scenarios.
+The employment of FOL fosters clear-cut reasoning concerning safety constraints and the range of safe actions.
 This level of transparency simplifies understanding and troubleshooting the system.
 Second, our method ensures flexibility and adaptability by allowing easy modifications to safety rules without extensive changes to the underlying learning algorithms.
 This enables quick adjustments to establishing safety requirements and the incorporation of new knowledge.
-Moreover, the symbolic logics framework refines the action space by eliminating dangerous actions, assisting DRL in finding the optimal policy faster than the traditional DRL.
+Moreover, the symbolic logic framework refines the action space by eliminating dangerous actions, assisting DRL in finding the optimal policy faster than the traditional DRL.
 Finally, the DRLSL method enables generalization of learned safe behaviors to new environments.
 This scalability is crucial for the deployment of AVs in diverse and unpredictable driving conditions.